Denubis/instructor-training-8-sessions/_episodes/01-welcome.md

 > later in the workshop: [Workshop Introductions](http://carpentries.github.io/instructor-training/23-introductions/index.html))
 {: .discussion}

+## Policies for this 8-session class

+* Tell us ahead of time and we'll work something out.
+* Miss one class and make up, miss two and you fail.
+* Emphasize the fact that people in their GROUP need them to be there
+* Icebreakers will start 10 minutes before, 11:50 am
+  * Darya and Brian reflecting on sticky notes
+  * Explicit Q&A period for questions from homework and previous class.

 Now we would like to get to know all of you.

 > ## Reviewing Carpentries Experience and Goals